mdabrowski1990/uds/docs/source/pages/knowledge_base/time_parameters.rst

 S3\ :sub:`Server`
 `````````````````
-On the server side, the S3\ :sub:`Server` parameter defines the inactivity time (without any request messages)
+On the server side, the S3\ :sub:`Server` parameter defines the inactivity time (i.e. the period without any
-after which the server shall exit the current diagnostic session and return to Default Session.
+request messages), after which the server shall exit the current diagnostic session and return to the Default Session.

 S3\ :sub:`Server` = 5000ms